What is United Through Reading?

 Do I have to be a parent to participate?

-No, This program is utilized by all military personnel who want to read aloud to the children who are special to them – younger brothers or sisters, nieces or nephews, grandchildren, or even children they are mentoring or volunteering with – while on deployment or during any other separation.
+No, our program is utilized by all military personnel who want to read aloud to the children who are special to them – younger brothers or sisters, nieces or nephews, grandchildren – while on deployment or during any other separation.
 A great benefit of the program is the bond it creates between the children and the person who is away for long periods of time as well as the continuity of connection.

 I have teenagers.
 Are they too old for me to use the program?